MrMimic/reddit-tools/README.md

 Then, run `bash setup.sh`.

 You can then go to `brave://extensions/`, hit "Load unpack" twice, one selecting each of the following.
+Only tested on Brave and Ubuntu 22.04.

 ## Description